Current employer: Autism Behavioural Centre - ABC

 Current job title: Senior ABA Therapist

 “I would definitely say that every day you study at Plymouth will be the best experience anyone can ever have.
 Enjoy those moments until the very last day when you graduate.”

 Tell us about your career path since graduation.

-Right after graduating from Plymouth University, I flew back to Malaysia with a rough idea of what I wanted to do.
+Right after graduating from University of Plymouth, I flew back to Malaysia with a rough idea of what I wanted to do.
 Since psychology is a broad area in which to pursue a career, I decided to offer my service to children in need (such as those who suffer from autism, ADHD, Down syndrome, and many other conditions).
 Finding a career wasn’t difficult.
 I took a few weeks off to spend some quality time with family and friends whilst, at the same time, sending my resume to companies who offer services to children in need.
 Within six weeks, I was employed as a behavioural therapist for children who suffer from autism and ADHD.

 Has your career path changed since graduation?